SaveUkraineGraz/helpua/content.en/_index.en.md

 {{< /hint >}}

+This website was created to help Ukrainians cross the border safely and obtain asylum.
+Please use the country tabs to find information on border crossings, entry requirements, groups that help with transportation, integration and legalization.

+for information on asylum in Ukraine, please follow the link https://prykhystok.in.ua/

+Please do not forget to follow only the verified official information!

+{{< hint danger >}}

 There are restrictions for travel out of Ukrainian for male citizens aged 18 to 60 years.
 For the duration of the state of martial law in Ukraine, male citizens who are eligible for military service are not allowed to leave.
 There are exceptions.